highvolt-dev/tmo-monitor/README.md

 **eNB ID:** `--enbid`
     Specify the desired cell site you expect the gateway to be connected to.
 Expects a numeric eNB ID to be provided. [cellmapper.net](https://www.cellmapper.net) is a helpful resource for finding eNB ID values for nearby cell sites.

+### Default settings
+- Username == admin
+- Password -> interactive prompt
+- 5G band == n41
+- Reboot on failure to ping google.com

+### Environment (`.env`) options

+The script is normally run in batch mode, such as scheduled through a `cron` job.
+Interactive command-line options are meant to be used as overrides to defaults or environment settings.

+A common usage pattern would be to configure the script using a `.env` file to reboot on 5G band and wifi check.
+When messing with the settings, a user might want to specify `--skip-reboot`.
+When a user knows that the reboot is needed they might specify `--reboot` for an immediate reboot.

+- Default settings have the lowest precendence.
+- Environment settings--whether in the shell environment or a `.env` file--override the defaults
+- Command line options have the highest precedence and override both default settings and environment settings

+Environment settings are meant to be declarative.
+They fall into four categories:

+- Login settings (username, password)
+- Configuration settings
+    - Ping settings (target host/interface, number of pings, interval)
+    - Connection settings (preferred band, eNB ID, etc.)
+- Reboot settings: request reboot on any number of failed checks.
+    - Skip reboot overrides all reboot requests
+    - Reboot interval overrides all reboot requests
+    - There is no "reboot immediately" option
+- General settings: _(not yet implemented)_
+    - Default output/silent mode
+    - Logging settings

 ## Roadmap